 The region inside this enclosure is today famous as the “old city”.
 This region is particularly famous among tourists as it offers a true Thai experience to its visitors along with many modern cafes and bars.
 The region beyond these walls is live with modern buildings and exciting nightlife.

 When is the Best time to visit Chiang Mai?

 Chiang Mai’s overall climate is pleasantly cold due to its high elevation.
 The months from November to January are probably the best time to visit Chiang Mai.
 The weather during this period is cool, with a temperature rising to a maximum of 30°C during daytime and about 10°C at night time.
 You can easily move around on cycles, go hiking in the mountains or just stroll around in the city without getting soaked in sweat or having to wrap yourself in layers.

-June to October is the raining season and not very popular with most travellers.
-The months from June to October are the rainy ones which are why they are not as popular among tourists.
+June to October is the rainy season and not very popular with most travellers.
+The months from June to October are rainy ones which is why they are not as popular among tourists.
 However, the rains allow vegetation and lush green grasslands to thrive during this period, making it ideal for nature lovers or anyone who appreciates scenic beauty.
 The period from February to May, however, gets a little too hot for tourists as the temperature can get as high as 40°C during the day.

 How to reach Chiang Mai and Where to Stay?